-Clay Shirky, a leading voice in the future-of-journalism discourse, emphasizes the question of how future journalism will serve average people.
+Clay Shirky, a respected voice in the future-of-journalism discourse, emphasizes the question of how future journalism will serve average people.

-“People like me are never going to be ill served in an information rich environment,” Shirky told an interviewer.
-The real question in a democracy, he said, is whether citizens will have accountability journalism — “journalism that keeps their town, their region, their state operating in relatively efficient, relatively responsive, and relatively non-corrupt ways.”
+“People like me are never going to be ill served in an information rich environment,” Shirky said after an appearance at Yale University.
+The real question in a democracy, he said, is whether citizens will have access to accountability journalism — “journalism that keeps their town, their region, their state operating in relatively efficient, relatively responsive, and relatively non-corrupt ways.”
 He added, “What happens to the elite class of info-vores, although it gets a lot of obsessive attention, is never going to be a problem.”